-37. I am keen to join the weekly classes but there is no more vacancy.
-Is there a wait list?
+38. I am keen to join the weekly classes but there is no more vacancy.
+Is there a waitlist?

 Yes, you may register via the same link.
-There is an option to choose classes with wait list.
+There is an option to choose classes with a waitlist.

 We do not offer a free trial but we may offer a paid trial for 2 lessons.
 This is only provided for existing classes with vacancies.
-Slot is not secured after the trial and will be released on priority to parents who make full term payment.
+The slot is not secured after the trial and will be released on priority to parents who make full term payment.